espressif/arduino-esp32/libraries/SD/README.md

 # SD library

 This library provides the integration of ESP32 and SD (Secure Digital) and MMC (Multi Media Card) cards without additional modules.
 This library is using SPI to interface with the cards.
-Please not that SPI mode is slower than the intended SD or MMC mode, however, provides more flexibility as the SPI module is available on all ESP SoCs and can be routed to any GPIO through GPIO matrix.
+Please note that SPI mode is slower than the intended SD or MMC mode, however, provides more flexibility as the SPI module is available on all ESP SoCs and can be routed to any GPIO through GPIO matrix.

 ## Sample wiring diagram: